25 Best Things to Eat in Tokyo

 Koicha matcha from Ippodo Tea.

-The thick matcha was very bitter and a little difficult to drink if you are not accustom to it.
+The thick matcha was very bitter and a little difficult to drink if you are not accustomed to it.
 You can try both as well as a selection of other teas at Ippodo Tea Shop in Ginza.

 Matcha and Mochi